The Happytime Murders: Puppeteers

-In addition, Brian Henson makes an on-screen cameo in a photograph in Edwards's apartment.
+In addition, Henson makes an on-screen cameo in a photograph in Edwards's apartment.

 Production

 Development

 Announced in 2008 as being in development at The Jim Henson Company, serving as the company's first film to receive an R rating from the Motion Picture Association of America, the film was picked up two years later by Lionsgate with a targeted January 2011 start date.
 At the time, Cameron Diaz had been offered a lead role in the film.
 Diaz dropped out and Katherine Heigl entered into talks to replace her.